 The application form will ask for your CV.
-This should demonstrate your degree level qualifications and appropriate professional or work experience; evidence an established interest in theatre and acting/performance; and establish your credentials as someone who has the ability to take unusual and creative initiatives.
+This should demonstrate your degree level qualifications and appropriate professional or work experience; show an established interest in theatre and acting/performance; and establish your credentials as someone who has the ability to take unusual and creative initiatives.

 It will also ask you for an 800-word statement of support.
 This should demonstrate a deep understanding and commitment to a future in the theatre.
 It should also demonstrate a thoughtful consideration of the role of the actor and your understanding of yourself as an actor and performer.
 It should also give some attention to your present sense of your future pathway.

 If you are selected for audition, we will invite you to RADA for a workshop-based session and an interview.
 Auditions/interviews will be held in February and May 2020.